nuremics/nuremics-labs/README.md

 This repository is the core Python library.
 It provides the foundational components to create modular and extensible software workflows.

 - **`nuremics-labs`** _(current repository)_:
 This repository contains examples of end-user applications built using the **NUREMICS** framework.
-It is intended to be **forked** by developers to initiate their own `nuremics-labs` project and build custom applications tailored to their specific use cases.
+It is intended to be **forked** by developers to initiate their own `nuremics-labs` project and build custom scientific applications tailored to their specific use cases.

-Developers are encouraged to treat `nuremics` as the core engine, and to use `nuremics-labs` as a starting point for developing and maintaining their own scientific software applications built on top of the **NUREMICS** framework.
+Developers are thus encouraged to treat `nuremics` as the core engine, and to use `nuremics-labs` as a starting point for developing and maintaining their own scientific software applications built on top of the **NUREMICS** framework.

 ## Getting Started